Mohamed Mohsin (footballer, born 1965)

 Mohamed Mohsin (মোহাম্মদ মহসিন; born 1 August 1965) is a retired Bangladeshi footballer who played as a goalkeeper.
-He is considered to be one of the best goalkeepers to play for the Bangladesh national team and also captaind his country in 1991.
-He also captained Mohammedan SC, Abahani Limited Dhaka and Muktijoddha SKC.
+He is considered to be one of the best goalkeepers to have played for the Bangladesh national team.
+He has captained his country and also clubs like Mohammedan SC, Abahani Limited Dhaka and Muktijoddha Sangsad.

 Club career

-While studying in Motijheel Ideal High School, Mohsin got a chance to practice with Dhaka Second Division side Railway Blues at the Shahjahanpur ground in his neighbourhood.
-He caught the eye of Abahani Krira Chakra captain Ashrafuddin Ahmed Chunnu during the Sher-e-Bangla Cup, and joined the Dhaka League side in 1979.
+While studying in Motijheel Ideal High School, Mohsin got a chance to practice with Dhaka Second Division club Railway Blues at the Shahjahanpur ground in his neighbourhood.
+He caught the eye of Abahani Krira Chakra captain Ashrafuddin Ahmed Chunnu during the Sher-e-Bangla Cup, and joined the First Division club in 1979.
 As he was the third choice keeper at Abahani, he moved to their rivals Mohammedan SC in 1982, for more game time.
 Mohsin replaced Lal Mohammed as the club's first choice keeper, after the veteran abruptly left football.
 He made a name for himself that year during the Dhaka Derby when he saved a penalty kick from Kazi Salahuddin.
-He ended his career in 1995 while playing for Muktijoddha SKC, after suffering from a long-term knee injury.
+He ended his career in 1995 while playing for Muktijoddha Sangsad KC, after suffering from a long-term knee injury.

 International career

 Mohsin made his international debut against China during the 1982 Asian Games, replacing an out of favour Abdul Motaleb in the starting XI.
 During the same tournament he made crucial saves as Bangladesh defeated Malaysia 2–1, to earn their first ever victory at the Asian Games.
-In the 1983 Merdeka Cup he saved penalty kick against Algeira, in addition to that, he saved penalties against both Iran and UAE during his decade-long career with Bangladesh.
+In the 1983 Merdeka Cup he saved a penalty kick against Algeria, in addition to that, he saved penalties against both Iran and UAE during his decade-long career with Bangladesh.
 He was the first choice keeper for Bangladesh during the 1986 FIFA World Cup qualifiers and the 1985 South Asian Games.

-At youth level he played for the Bangladesh U23 team at the 1992 Summer Olympic qualifiers and the Bangladesh U19 at the qualifiers of the 24th Asian Youth Championship.
-He also captained the senior team to a bronze medal during the 1991 South Asian Games.
-He last played international football during the 1994 Qatar Independence Cup, when Muktijoddha SKC played as Bangladesh.
+At youth level he represented the Bangladesh U19 at the qualifiers of the 1985 AFC Youth Championship.
+In 1987, Mohsin was one of the six players banned from international football by the Bangladesh Football Federation, after a high voltage Dhaka Derby league play-off match.
+He was replaced by Sayeed Hassan Kanan during both the 1987 South Asian Games and 1988 AFC Asian Cup qualifiers.
+He later captained the senior team to a bronze medal at the 1991 South Asian Games.
+He last played international football during the 1994 Qatar Independence Cup, where Muktijoddha Sangsad KC played as Bangladesh.